andreipintilie/todo-list-js/README.md

 - Click a task to mark/unmark it as done.
 - Right-Click a task to remove it from the DOM.
 - CTRL + B to toggle the view.
+- `...`
+- If you leave the input unfilled or type less than 3 characters, an animation will be applied to the input.

 ## Technologies